Insulin-like growth factor: Diseases affected by IGF

 Studies of recent interest show that the Insulin/IGF axis play an important role in aging.
 Nematodes, fruit-flies, and other organisms have an increased life span when the gene equivalent to the mammalian insulin is knocked out.
-It is somewhat difficult to relate this finding to the mammals, however, because in the smaller organism there are many genes (at least 37 in the nematode Caenorhabditis elegans) that are "insulin-like" or "IGF-1-like", whereas in the mammals insulin-like proteins comprise only seven members (insulin, IGFs, relaxins, EPIL, and relaxin-like factor).
+It is somewhat difficult to relate this finding to mammals, however, because there are many genes (at least 37 in the nematode Caenorhabditis elegans) in smaller organisms that are "insulin-like" or "IGF-1-like", whereas in mammals insulin-like proteins comprise only seven members (insulin, IGFs, relaxins, EPIL, and relaxin-like factor).
 The human insulin-like genes have apparently distinct roles with some but less crosstalk presumably because there are multiple insulin-receptor-like proteins in humans.
 Simpler organisms typically have fewer receptors; for example, only one insulin-like receptor exists in the nematode C. elegans.
 Additionally, C. elegans do not have specialized organs such as the (Islets of Langerhans), which sense insulin in response to glucose homeostasis.
 Moreover, IGF1 affects lifespan in nematodes by causing dauer formation, a developmental stage of C. elegans larva.
 There is no mammalian correlate.
 Therefore, it is an open question as to whether either IGF-1 or insulin in the mammal may perturb aging, although there is the suggestion that dietary restriction phenomena may be related.

 Other studies are beginning to uncover the important role the IGFs play in diseases such as cancer and diabetes, showing for instance that IGF-1 stimulates growth of both prostate and breast cancer cells.
 Researchers are not in complete agreement about the degree of cancer risk that IGF-1 poses.